SosoLaMojo/SosoLaMojo.github.io/README.md

 ## BALL MECHANICS

 When the ball is not returned by one of the players and comes out of the screen on the left or right the ball moves to position 0,0 with a velocity of 0.
-Then wait a few milliseconds before the server choose the direction in which the ball takes off with a velocity.
+Then waits a few milliseconds before the server chooses the direction in which the ball takes off at certain velocity.
 ![Mecanic_Ball_1](SosoLaMojo.github.io/assets/Pong_Soso_Mecanic_Ball1.jpg)
 ![Mecanic_Ball_2](SosoLaMojo.github.io/assets/Pong_Soso_Mecanic_Ball2.jpg)
 ![Mecanic_Ball_3](SosoLaMojo.github.io/assets/Pong_Soso_Mecanic_Ball3.jpg)

 #### BALL REBOUND

-The player can change the direction of the ball based on the angle at which the ball hits the racket using refraction.
+The player can change the direction of the ball based on the angle at which the ball hits the paddle using refraction.
 ![Mecanic_Ball_Rebond](SosoLaMojo.github.io/assets/Pong_Soso_Mecanic_Ball4.jpg)

 ## CHALLENGES